How to Build a .NET Razor Camera Library and Scan QR Codes in Blazor

 }

-Drawing Graphics over the Camera Feed
+Step 7: Draw Overlay Graphics on the Camera Feed

 In many camera applications, an overlay is essential for displaying additional information or results directly on the camera feed.
 To facilitate this, we will create two key functions within our Razor class library: